 Find answers to some commonly asked questions about becoming or being a Montessori teacher In Aotearoa New Zealand.

-If you have a question you need answered please email: firstname.lastname@example.org
+If you have a question you need answering, please email: email@example.com

-I am a overseas Montessori trained kaiako (teacher).
-Will I be able to get work in Aotearoa New Zealand ?
+I am an overseas Montessori-trained kaiako (teacher).
+Will I be able to get work in Aotearoa New Zealand?

-Montessori schools in Aotearoa New Zealand often have positions available for Montessori trained kaiako.
-Individual early learning service/schools will make their own assessment of the suitability of the Montessori qualification you hold.
+Montessori schools in Aotearoa New Zealand, often have positions available for Montessori-trained kaiako.
+Individual early learning services/schools will make their own assessment of the suitability of the Montessori qualification you hold.
 Montessori Aotearoa New Zealand (MANZ) does not assess qualifications.

-The New Zealand Ministry of Education have requirements for teaching qualifications that may affect your ability to get a work permit or get New Zealand residency.
+The New Zealand Ministry of Education has requirements for teaching qualifications that may affect your ability to get a work permit or get a New Zealand residency.

-People holding Montessori diplomas are usually able to obtain work permits to teach for a specified time in a New Zealand Montessori early childhood services or schools.
-However, Montessori diplomas are not recognised for New Zealand teacher registration, but may sometimes be recognised for New Zealand residency, depending on immigration quotas!
+People holding Montessori diplomas can usually obtain work permits to teach for a specified time in a New Zealand Montessori early childhood services or schools.
+However, Montessori diplomas are not recognised for New Zealand teacher registration but may sometimes be recognised for New Zealand residency, depending on immigration quotas!

 What are the teaching qualification requirements in Aotearoa New Zealand?

 Montessori Early Childhood Teachers (0-6 years)

-Teacher-led, service-based early childhood services are required to have a minimum 50% of the total ‘regulated staff’ to hold a teaching qualification recognised by the Teaching Council of New Zealand for the purposes of teacher registration.
+Teacher-led, service-based early childhood services must have a minimum of 50% of the total ‘regulated staff’ to hold a teaching qualification recognised by the Teaching Council of New Zealand for teacher registration.
 Montessori diplomas are not recognised for New Zealand teacher certification.

 Government funding for services is tied to the number of registered staff, with funding increasing with a greater percentage of qualified and registered staff.

-People holding Montessori diplomas alone, may get work in a Montessori early learning services, but will not count towards the government funding received by the service.
+People holding Montessori diplomas alone may get work in Montessori early learning services but this will not count towards the government funding received by the service.